How to Become a Psychiatric-Mental Health Nurse Practitioner: 6 Steps For Future Healers

 - A specialty focus area of your choosing with an experienced preceptor

 These experiences are also key to highlight the difference between mental health nursing in theory vs. what it actually looks like in the world.
+You get a much better view of the problems and gaps in the healthcare system, and you get the chance to see how your knowledge applies directly to real people's lives.

 5. Seek board certification and licensure